GoogleCloudPlatform/cloud-foundation-fabric/organization-bootstrap/environments/README.md

 - one top-level project to set up and host centralized audit log exports (optional)
 - one top-level project to hold services used across environments like GCS, GCR, KMS, Cloud Build, etc. (optional)

-The number of resources in this sample is kept to a minimum so as to make it generally applicable, more resources can be easily added by leveraging the full array of [Cloud Foundation Toolkit modules](https://github.com/terraform-google-modules), especially in the shared services project.
+The number of resources in this sample is kept to a minimum so as to make it more generally applicable, further resources can be easily added by leveraging the full array of [Cloud Foundation Toolkit modules](https://github.com/terraform-google-modules), especially in the shared services project.

 ## Operational considerations